Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception

 \subsection{Variance partitioning analysis}

 We model human distances \(d_{\text{human}}(i,j)\) with multiple regression using model distances as predictors.
 For models \(X_1, X_2, \ldots\), we fit

 over all video pairs in the test split, and report \(R^2\).
-Unique and shared contributions are obtained by comparing nested models (e.g., unique \(X_1\) is \(R^2_{X_1,X_2}-R^2_{X_2}\)); confidence intervals are computed via bootstrap over pairs.
-We use the best language model as one predictor, and the pretrained and fine-tuned TimeSformer as the other predictors.
+Unique and shared contributions are obtained by comparing nested models (e.g., unique \(X_1\) is \(R^2_{X_1,X_2}-R^2_{X_2}\)).
+We use the best language model as one predictor, and the pretrained and fine-tuned V-JEPA 2.1 as the other predictors.